What is A String Nut?

 If your instrument has a molded plastic nut, or a nut of any material that is worn or not fitted correctly, you would absolutely benefit from having the nut adjusted or replaced.

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
+Led by owner/head technician Erik Salomon, the shop is dedicated to providing quick, honest, and reliable service.
 Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Contact us with any questions or book your appointment today.